 The combination of the passion of laziness and the dominant instinct for self-preservation in these 9s results in a personality subtype called “Appetite.”
 The deeper motivation of this subtype is finding comfort in the world through satisfying their physical needs.
 This personality finds satisfaction in activities such as eating, reading, playing games, watching television, sleeping, or even working (if work is a comfortable thing to do).

-Average self-preservation 9s are pleasant and easygoing and don’t ask much from life.
-They prefer simple pleasures that are readily available—eating at the nearest fast food restaurant, watching a favorite rerun on television, or “zoning out” in a comfy chair.
+Average self-preservation 9s are pleasant and easygoing and ask little from life.
+They prefer simple pleasures that are readily available—eating at the nearest fast-food restaurant, watching a favorite rerun on television, or “zoning out” in a comfy chair.
 They are usually not ambitious, although they can be quite talented.
-They deal with anxiety by getting involved in busywork—puttering and routines—and may use small tasks to avoid dealing with bigger projects.
-They become increasingly attracted to minor rewards as compensation for not being able to pursue real desires—but always with some repressed underlining anxiety about not attending to their real needs.
+They deal with anxiety by getting involved in busywork—puttering and routines—and may use minor tasks to avoid dealing with bigger projects.
+They become increasingly attracted to minor rewards as compensation for not being able to pursue genuine desires—but always with some repressed underlining anxiety about not attending to their real needs.

 The “inertia” of the 9 shows up most clearly in this variant.
-Apathy and self-neglect can cause them to have difficulty mobilizing themselves to obtain what they really want or to take care of their genuine self-preservation needs.
+Apathy and self-neglect can cause them to have difficulty mobilizing themselves to get what they really want or to take care of their genuine self-preservation needs.
 They can use food and drink to suppress feelings of anxiety or anger and often possess large appetites and a tendency toward addiction.
-They do not want their pleasant moods to be disturbed by other sand often resist others simply by not responding to them, remaining stubbornly silent.
+They do not want others to disturb their pleasant moods and often resist others by not responding to them, remaining stubbornly silent.

 Unhealthy self-preservation 9s fall into deep apathy about their lives and can become fatigued and ineffectual.
 They become the chronic couch potato, emotionally shut down and slowly wasting their health, relationships, and possibilities.
 Addictions are common.